FelixKrueger/IMPLICON/README.md

 ## QUICK START

-The following commands are designed to work with a hypothetical paired-end IMPLICON dataset consisting of reads from a C57BL/6 mouse:
+The following commands are designed to work with a hypothetical example paired-end IMPLICON dataset consisting of reads from a C57BL/6 mouse:

 **Read 1:** `test_R1.fastq.gz`
 **Read 2:** `test_R2.fastq.gz`

 **Step I: UMI-handling**